 person holding camera lens

-Certain Caribbean medical schools structure their application process in this way in order to make the process more accessible and easier to follow.
+Certain Caribbean medical schools structure their application process in a way that makes the process more accessible and easier to follow.
 As one of the Caribbean medical schools that offers rolling admissions, AUA welcomes applicants to apply up to one year in advance of the term they plan to start.

 With rolling admissions, the sooner you apply, the sooner you get a response.
 A common misconception surrounding the rolling admissions process is that the lack of a hard deadline means that poor students can be easily accepted, however, accepting students who are unprepared for med school serves neither the students nor the institution.